Eric Alterman: Media criticism

 Alterman's media criticism was the subject of two of his books.
 In contrast to conservative media commentators, Alterman argues that the press is biased against liberals rather than biased in their favor.
-He was called "the most honest and incisive media critic writing today" in the National Catholic Reporter and the author of "the smartest and funniest political journal out there" in The San Francisco Chronicle.
+He was called "the most honest and incisive media critic writing today" in the National Catholic Reporter and the author of "the smartest and funniest political journal out there" in the San Francisco Chronicle.
 In 2008, Alterman became a regular columnist for the Jewish magazine, Moment, where he wrote regularly about Jewish issues.
 From 2009 to 2012, he was a regular contributor to The Daily Beast.

 Quotes by and about

 Alterman was and remains a critic of Ralph Nader for Nader's actions in the 2000 U.S. presidential election, arguing that Nader is to blame for the election of George W. Bush because of vote splitting.
 He has called Nader "Bush's Useful Idiot", myopic, and a deluded megalomaniac.
-In the documentary, An Unreasonable Man, he is quoted as saying about Nader:

-The man needs to go away.
+In the documentary, An Unreasonable Man, he is quoted as saying about Nader: "The man needs to go away.
 I think he needs to live in a different country.
 He's done enough damage to this one.
-Let him damage somebody else's now.
+Let him damage somebody else's now."

 Alterman has criticized Steve Jobs for his avarice and for failing to give any of his wealth to the poor.
 Jobs died with more than $8 billion in various bank accounts and with shareholdings in a tax-free fund with assets of more than $70 billion.
 He has also accused Apple of business practices that ultimately result in the misery of Chinese workers.

-He appears in the award-winning documentary film on Lee Atwater, Boogie Man: The Lee Atwater Story.
-In it, Alterman said, "...Race is poison, but it is poison that works for their side.
+Alterman appears in the award-winning documentary film on Lee Atwater, Boogie Man: The Lee Atwater Story.
+In it, Alterman said, "Race is poison, but it is poison that works for their side.
 People vote their fears and not their hopes, and Lee understood that."
 He also appears in Robert Greenwald's documentary, Outfoxed, and in Best of Enemies, a documentary about Gore Vidal and William F. Buckley.

 His critics have called Alterman a member of the Israel lobby.
-Alterman notes, however, that his views on Israel are attacked by both the left for being too pro-Israel and by the right, such as The Weekly Standard, for not supporting Israel enough.
+Alterman observed that his views on Israel are attacked by both the left for being too pro-Israel and by the right, such as The Weekly Standard, for not supporting Israel enough.